Low Calorie Protein Balls with Oats

 • To a large bowl, combine the nut butter, honey substitute, vanilla, oatmeal, protein powder, cocoa powder, and flax seeds.

-• To a shallow bowl, add the shredded coconut.
+• To a shallow bowl, add your chosen topping.

 • Mix the ingredients in the large bowl together, and roll into 20 ping-pong sized balls.

-• Once each is done, roll in the shredded coconut (or other topping) and place on a plate.
+• Once each is done, roll in toppings and place on a plate.

-• Store in the fridge for up to a week, or in the freezer for up to a month.
+• Store in the fridge for 5 days, or in the freezer for up to a month.

 Nutrition